akkartik/mu/Readme.md

 variations in personal experience.
-In particular, people with good experiences of X seem disproportionately to have tried to use X at a smaller scale or earlier in a project's life than people with bad experiences with X. I surmise that that difference explains the lion's share of the benefits and drawbacks people observe.
+In particular, people with good experiences of X seem disproportionately to have tried to use X at a smaller scale or earlier in a project's life than people with bad experiences with X. I surmise that this difference explains the lion's share of the benefits and drawbacks people observe.
 It doesn't matter what programming language you use, whether you program functionally or not, whether you follow an Object-Oriented methodology or go Agile, whether you use shared memory or the Actor model.